-Some of us have seen it happened, a number of us including you might have experienced it, that sudden gush of liquid when you were having sex, for some, it is embarrassing, for others, they just laugh.
+Female ejaculation seems like a myth.
+However, some of us have seen it happen, a number of us including you might have experienced it, that sudden gush of liquid when you were having sex, for some, it is embarrassing, for others, they just laugh.
 I have seen it happen and we want to answer a few questions.

 What is it?

 Why is it spoken like some kind of taboo?

 Why do some have it and some do not?

 Let’s start from the basics to answer these questions